voschezang/coding-handbook/product-management.md

 Building it (R&D) and delivering it (ops).

 **Product Teams**
 A product team is supposed to completely manage a single product.
 The team is autonomous and can take ownership, because it controls the [whole](https://en.wikipedia.org/wiki/Vertical_integration) value chain.
 See [this template](documentation.md#Templates).

+**Positioning**
+Deliver some value to a well-defined set of customers, i.e. a target market.

 ### Strategy